of our people are proud to work for Schroders

 believe our leaders are invested in their well-being

-Everyone’s at a different stage of their inclusion journey – with cultural and local practices to consider.
-So we listen to our employees through pulse surveys and collect diversity data so we can identify areas for improvement, and maximise impact through local initiatives.
+Everyone’s at a different stage in their inclusion journey – with cultural and local practices to consider.
+So, we listen to our employees through pulse surveys and collect diversity data so that we can identify areas for improvement and maximize impact through local initiatives.

 Inclusion is everyone’s business.
-There’s still a long way to go, so we use what we know to help the firms we invest in to accelerate change together across the industry and beyond.
-It’s important for us to be open about the high standards we set for ourselves, and to hold the companies we invest in to account.
+There’s still a long way to go, so we use what we know to help the firms we invest in accelerate change together across the industry and beyond.
+It’s important for us to be open about the high standards we set for ourselves and to hold the companies we invest in accountable.

-We’re proud to be recognised as Large Employer of the Year at the prestigious FTAdviser Diversity in Finance Awards, and are continually included in the Bloomberg Gender Equality Index and among the Top 75 employers of the Social Mobility Index.
+We’re proud of being recognized as Large Employer of the Year at the prestigious FTAdviser Diversity in Finance Awards and are continually included in the Bloomberg Gender Equality Index and among the Top 75 employers of the Social Mobility Index.

-In May 2016, Schroders signed up to the Women in Finance Charter, a pledge for gender balance across financial services.
-Signatories pledge to commit to progressing women into senior roles, setting a strategy with measurable targets and reporting publicly on their progress.
+In May 2016, Schroders signed on to the Women in Finance Charter, a pledge for gender balance across financial services.
+Signatories pledge to commit to advancing women into senior roles, setting a strategy with measurable targets, and reporting publicly on their progress.

 We are committed to striving for gender equality across our business.
 We originally set a target of 30% female representation in senior management roles by the end of 2019, up from 25% at the end of 2015.
-In line with our longer-term plans, we achieved our initial target of 30% females within senior management positions during the first quarter of 2017 and in March 2020 reached 33% female representation.
-We have set a new goal to reach 35% female representation at senior management level by 2023.
+In line with our longer-term plans, we achieved our initial target of 30% females in senior management positions during the first quarter of 2017 and reached 33% female representation in March 2020.
+We have set a new goal to reach 35% female representation at the senior management level by 2023.

-We're a founding partner of the Change the Race Ratio.
-100 signatories have joined us in tackling ethnic and racial diversity and participation in business.
+We’re a founding partner of the Change the Race Ratio.
+A hundred signatories have joined us in tackling ethnic and racial diversity and participation in business.

-We are proud to support The Diversity Project and our Group Chief Executive is a member of its CEO Advisory Council.
-This is a group of leaders in the investment and savings profession that decided to take action to accelerate progress towards an inclusive culture within our industry.
+We are proud to support the Diversity Project, and our Group Chief Executive is a member of its CEO Advisory Council.
+This is a group of leaders in the investment and savings profession who decided to take action to accelerate progress toward an inclusive culture within our industry.

-We partner with LGBT Great, a global membership organisation specialising in LGBT+ diversity and inclusion within the investment and savings industry.
+We partner with LGBT Great, a global membership organization specializing in LGBT+ diversity and inclusion within the investment and savings industry.